International Extradition Attorney

 Experienced Federal Attorneys for U.S. Extradition Matters

 Oberheiden, P.C. is a federal defense law firm with a nationwide presence.
 Our attorneys have represented clients in complex and high-stakes cases in federal jurisdictions across the country.
 Firm founder Dr. Nick Oberheiden is a widely sought-after commentator for media coverage of highly-publicized federal cases, and several of our other senior attorneys spent decades as federal prosecutors with the U.S. Attorney’s Office prior to entering private practice.

 Meet our team of senior federal defense lawyers.

-Grounds for Extradition to or from the United States
+What are the Grounds for Extradition to or from the United States?

 The grounds for extradition to or from the United States are determined principally by the terms of the particular treaty under which extradition is sought.
 The specific criminal allegations at issue determine whether the subject individual (referred to as a “fugitive”) may be extradited, provided that there are various defenses that can prevent extradition even in cases involving allegations of an extraditable offense.
 While certain bilateral U.S. extradition treaties contain a listing of extraditable offenses, the more-modern treaties adopt the principle of “dual criminality,” which states that a fugitive may be subject to extradition if he or she has allegedly committed an act that would conduct a criminal offense in both the extraditing country and the country seeking to pursue charges.